antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-16-27-reasons-barcelona-best-city-world.md

 Photo Credit: <a href="https://www.locabarcelona.com/blog/wp-content/uploads/2012/05/bicing_barcelona.jpg" target="_blank">localBarcelona</a>

-Bicing in Barcelona is easy, as long as you don&#8217;t get drunk! 😀
+Bicing in Barcelona is easy, as long as you don't get drunk! 😀

 ## 13 &#8211; The football team.